New probe of non-Gaussianities with primordial black hole induced gravitational waves

-Notably, ultra-light PBHs with $M_{\rm PBH} < 10^{9}\mathrm{g}$, which evaporate before Big Bang Nucleosynthesis (BBN) and hence escape from the current direct observational constraints on their abundance, can be produced in the early Universe~\cite{Garcia-Bellido:1996mdl, Hidalgo:2011fj, Martin:2020fgl, Banerjee:2022xft, Briaud:2023eae, Papanikolaou:2023crz} and give rise to an early matter-dominated (eMD) phase before BBN~\cite{Garcia-Bellido:1996mdl, Hidalgo:2011fj, Suyama:2014vga, Zagorac:2019ekv}, yielding a very rich phenomenology~\cite{Papanikolaou:2020qtd, Domenech:2020ssp, Papanikolaou:2023oxq, Barrow:1990he, Bhaumik:2022pil}.
-In particular, a PBH-matter dominated universe can be modeled as a gravitationally interacting gas on large scales, possessing its own density perturbations~\cite{Papanikolaou:2020qtd, Domenech:2020ssp}.
-As the PBH evaporation triggers a nearly sudden transition from the eMD era to the late radiation-dominated (lRD) era~\cite{Inomata:2019ivs, Inomata:2020lmk}, these perturbations can evolve into large, rapidly oscillating inhomogeneities, resulting in observable induced GWs~\cite{Papanikolaou:2020qtd, Domenech:2020ssp,Domenech:2023jve}.
-If there were primordial NGs, these GWs would be influenced and thus retain their information appropriately.
+Notably, ultra-light PBHs with $M_{\rm PBH} < 10^{9}\mathrm{g}$, which evaporate before Big Bang Nucleosynthesis (BBN) and hence escape from the current direct observational constraints on their abundance, can be produced naturally in the early Universe in many inflationary frameworks and beyond, such as preheating/reheating~\cite{Martin:2019nuw}, quantum diffusion~\cite{Pattison:2017mbe,Ezquiaga:2019ftu,Briaud:2023eae}, stochastic tunnelling~\cite{Animali:2022otk}, as well as within bouncing~\cite{Banerjee:2022xft} and quantum cosmological~\cite{Papanikolaou:2023crz} frameworks acting as a probe of the thermal history of the Universe~\cite{Domenech:2020ssp,Domenech:2021wkk} and new physics phenomenology~\cite{Banerjee:2022xft,Papanikolaou:2023crz,Papanikolaou:2023oxq,Basilakos:2023xof, Barrow:1990he, Bhaumik:2022pil}.
+More specifically, a population of such light PBHs being modeled as a gravitationally interacting gas on large scales~\cite{Papanikolaou:2020qtd, Domenech:2020ssp} and possessing its own density perturbations, can give rise to early matter-dominated (eMD) phases before BBN~\cite{Garcia-Bellido:1996mdl, Hidalgo:2011fj, Suyama:2014vga, Zagorac:2019ekv}.